 The outpour of hate and intolerance seen across the country during the campaign couldn’t be any further removed from our everyday reality here, where people of all cultural backgrounds coexist in relative peace and harmony.

 I can understand very well the sense of frustration that led many people in the less well-off regions to vote to leave – especially after six years of ruthless cuts in public spending.
 It was clearly a protest vote against the Establishment.

-What saddens me, however, is how those voters seem completely unaware of having been used and manipulated by unscrupulous media and politicians alike.
-And the irony of it all is that if Brexit ends up causing a recession, as many economists have predicted, those poorer regions will be hit the hardest.
+What saddens me, however, is how those voters seem unaware of having been manipulated by unscrupulous media and politicians alike.
+And the bitter irony of it all is that if leaving the EU ends up causing a recession, as many economists have predicted, those poorer regions will be hit the hardest.

 So far, not many had dared talk about London independence, because nationwide the capital is seen as ‘the culprit’, the cause of all evil.